Inedo/inedo-docs/ProGet/installation/installation-guide/service-messenger.md

   1. Determine a TCP port to use for messenger traffic to/from service nodes
   2. Open this port in your firewall
+  3. Create and configure an inbound rule for Windows Defender if applicable.
-  3. Set the Service.MessengerEndpoint configuration value to `tcp://<ServiceNodeHostName>:<Port>`
+  4. Set the Service.MessengerEndpoint configuration value to `tcp://<ServiceNodeHostName>:<Port>`
-  4. Restart the service and all web nodes
+  5. Restart the service and all web nodes

 ## Configuring for High-availability